-Expenses directly related to the project scope that are incurred after receiving contingent approval by the MOSTF Board will only be reimbursed if the project receives a Notice to Proceed.
+Expenses directly related to the project scope that are incurred after receiving contingent approval by the MOSTF Board will only be reimbursed if the project receives a Notice to Proceed, but before the maximum 24-month project completion period.
 Once a project is accepted and a notice to proceed is issued by MOSTF these expenditures can be sought as part of the project for reimbursement.